 Grooming curriculum includes all personal hygiene tasks, as well as promoting climate-appropriate clothing, table manners and courtesy in social settings.

-Pre-Academic Computer
+Pre-Academic Computers

-Stewart Home School offers a Pre-Academic Computer Lab for students who are at a preschool, kindergarten and first grade level.
-Programs enhance language development, early math, reasoning, creativity and early
+Stewart Home & School offers a Pre-Academic Computer Lab for students who are at a preschool, kindergarten and first grade level.
+Programs enhance language development, early math, reasoning, creativity and early reading.
+For beginners, programs may include colors, shapes, numbers, letters and music.
+These programs are accessed for beginners with the use of the keyboard or mouse.

 Activity Center

-In a quieter environment, activities include exercise, table games, jigsaw puzzles, art projects, movies and music.
-On Mondays we include off-campus trips.
-The mentoring program provides students with peer tutoring.
+The Activity Center is for those students who benefit from a consistent class setting for an entire day’s activities.
+In a quieter setting, activities include exercise, table games, jigsaw puzzles, art projects, movies, music, and more.
+Students benefit from weekly off-campus trips.
 Friendships are enhanced with daily contact and shared experiences for those who tend to be less likely to initiate such relationships.
 Many students have their “friendship buddies” in settings outside the Activity Center as well!